Dr. Laura Taylor's hand on a horse's nose while performing craniosacral therapy

 Evaluation/Diagnosis

-1. Assessing posture, the top-line, muscle development and symmetry (and lack thereof), stance, palpating body for heat, assessing acupuncture meridians, assessing gait at a walk (and trot of necessary).
+1. Assessing posture, the top-line, muscle development and symmetry (or lack thereof), stance, palpating body for heat and assessing gait at a walk and trot of necessary.

 2. Motion palpation of all joints in the body (spinal vertebrae, ribs, jaw, individual joints in all 4 limbs), and determine if motion is too much or too little and determine if there are spinal patterns that indicate organ involvement.